mukrop/name-constraints-tests/report.md

 For suite0-email1a, the intermediate CA permits any mailbox on the host `ccc.com` but not on any of its subdomains.
 The endpoint certificate claims an alternative email name of 'ccc.com'.
 This is considered OK by GnuTLS but not by NSS nor OpenSSL.

 For suite0-email3a, the intermediate CA permits any mailbox on any subdomains of `ccc.com` but not on the host of `ccc.com`.
 The endpoint certificate claims an alternative email name of 'xxx.ccc.com'.
 This is considered OK by GnuTLS and NSS but not OpenSSL.
-Both abovementioned suites pass in all libraries, if the endpoint email address is prepended with `mail@`.
+Both above-mentioned suites pass in all libraries if the endpoint email address is prepended with `mail@`.

-**Security repercussion:** Althouh NSS and OpenSSL accept certificates invalid according to the RFCs (wrong email format), I do not see a direct security thread this may pose.
+**Security repercussion:** Although NSS and OpenSSL accept certificates invalid according to the RFCs (wrong email format), I do not see a direct security threat this may pose.
 Furthermore, it is highly unlikely that a trusted CA would issue certificates with such incomplete email addresses.

 **Recommended action:** None.